CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 6 - Secure Generative AI Applications.md

 ## Architecture:

-The architecture showcases a secure DevOps and AI-driven cloud solution, integrating Azure and security services.
-The workflow begins with a developer pushing code to Azure DevOps, which then stores container images in Azure Container Registry (ACR).
-These images are deployed to AKS (Azure Kubernetes Service) or EKS (Amazon Elastic Kubernetes Service), while Key Vault manages secrets and credentials.
-Security is enforced through Defender for Cloud, API Gateway (WAF), and Entra ID for authentication.
-The deployed applications interact with Azure OpenAI for AI processing, while data is stored in Azure SQL and Storage Accounts.
-Logs are collected in Log Storage and monitored via Microsoft Sentinel, ensuring security and compliance across the infrastructure.
+The architecture integrates Azure services for a secure DevOps and AI-driven cloud solution.
+Code is pushed to Azure DevOps, storing container images in Azure Container Registry (ACR) and deploying them to Azure Kubernetes Service (AKS).
+Azure Key Vault manages secrets, while security is enforced via Defender for Cloud, API Gateway (WAF), and Entra ID.
+Applications interact with Azure OpenAI, with data stored in Azure SQL and Storage Accounts.
+Logs are collected in Log Storage and monitored using Microsoft Sentinel for security and compliance.

 ## Architecture Diagram